KohheePeace/coderhackers/docs/frontend-quick-learning/recap-course.md

 title: Course Summary
 ---

 Congratulation!
-We've completed the entire curriculum for this course!
+You've completed the entire curriculum for this course!

 ## What we've learned in this course